 - We are currently working on holding some programs in person and some online.
-Our ultimate goal is a balance between the two so that we can best accommodate as many people as possible.
+We aim for a balance between the two so that we can best accommodate as many people as possible.

 It is enough of a challenge to be a family caregiver or someone living with a mental illness.
 You shouldn’t have to also worry about accessibility to services.
 We are a small team, so we do what we can, but we are always looking to improve!
 If you have any ideas or comments, email email@example.com.